Take a look at the coolest lizard-shaped birthday cake photos. You’ll also find loads of homemade cake ideas and DIY birthday cake inspiration.

-I froze the cakes to make cutting easier.
+Then I froze the cakes because it makes cutting easier.
 Next we drew an actual size template of a lizard on sheets of paper taped together.
 We cut out the template, laid it on the frozen cakes, and cut out the lizard shape.

 Next, I pieced the lizard together; trimming the pieces until I got the look I wanted.
-The eyes were made by cutting small semi circles of cake and placing them on the head.
+The eyes are made by cutting small semi circles of cake and placing them on the head.